adalaw/temperature/README.md

 I read the instruction first and then make a draft of some pages including what functions.

 There was a misunderstanding at the beginning that I thought every data row need to be saved to database for a big scale graph and users will add or remove each data row.
-That is how the separate add/remove functions came from.
 But then I think each graph for each file should make more sense that "switching them easily visualise the condition of the silos at a glance".
 So I make changes.

 In the process, I was not sure which graph should be displayed.
 Then I do some research and I found a heatmap library which I believe it is suitable for displaying temperature so I learnt and use it.